 A person can be self-employed while doing one job and employed while doing another, even in relation to the same company.
 Many employers/client companies are struggling with these concepts.

 If you are unclear on your status, you should seek advice from the NUJ Freelance Office (having first joined the NUJ if you have not done so already).

 Written statement of employment particulars

 An employer must give employees and workers a document stating the main conditions of employment when they start work.
 This is known as a "written statement of employment particulars".
-See the link below - and remember that, as noted above, you can still be treated as "a worker" for some purposes and "employed" for others.
+See the link below - and remember that, as noted above, you can still be treated as "employed" for some purposes, as "a worker" for others and "self-employed" for yet others.

 Part-time and agency workers